Blazored/Modal/README.md

 ```

 ### 3. Add Modal Component

 Add the `<BlazoredModal />` tag into your applications *MainLayout.razor*.

-There is an option to hide the close button in the top right of the modal if you wish using the `HideCloseButton` parameter.

-`<BlazoredModal HideCloseButton="true" />`

-You can also disable cancelling the modal by clicking on the background using the `DisableBackgroundCancel` parameter.

-`<BlazoredModal DisableBackgroundCancel="true" />`

 ### 4. Add reference to style sheet

 Add the following line to the `head` tag of your `_Host.cshtml` (Blazor Server app).

 ```html